codingforeveryone/READMEs/JavaScript/hoisting.md

 JavaScript engine does whereby the variables ‘are moved to the top’.
 While this may be visually the easiest way to imagine it, it is not really what is happening.

+##Explanation
+###Creation phase and execution phase
 When you run your code, JavaScript engine executes it in two stages - the creation phase and the execution phase.
 This is very important to understanding hoisting.
 Two stages – the creation phase and the execution phase.
 What happens in the creation phase is called ‘hoisting’.
-This is JavaScript engine setting up memory space for all variables **AND** function statements.
+This is the JavaScript engine setting up memory space for all variables **AND** function statements.
 I repeat, for variables **AND** function statements.
 Function statements are put into memory **IN THEIR ENTIRETY**.

 However, as far as variables are concerned, the assignments to them (their values) are not put into memory.
 So regarding the following